fahaniboi/Fin-Exam/README.md

 ![Lava](https://user-images.githubusercontent.com/72412425/233697858-bc0d96cd-5978-4016-b04b-2e843bb6f41a.png)

 Added Movement script to the Player to allow the user to control the capsue using WASD.
 Did this by using a c# script.
+The script takes in a gameObject, in this case the floor, and takes a speed float as well as a vector3 that is used to normalize the floor.
+In the Update function I added two floats , one for each GetAxis (Horizontal, and Vertical).
+Then we make sure the movementDir Vector3 has horizontal and vertical input and then finally we add the classic transform.position += movementDir * speed * Time.deltatime.
+This makes us move at the specified speed by updating the transform.position of the object by the multiplactions of movementDir, speed, and deltaTime.